zigbee-alliance/distributed-compliance-ledger/docs/transactions/compliance.md

   - cdCertificateId: `string` - Connectivity Standards Alliance certification's certificate ID applied to the model certification
   - reason `optional(string)` - optional comment describing the reason of the certification
   - cDVersionNumber `optional(uint32)` - optional field describing the CD version number
   - familyId `optional(string)` - optional field describing the product family to which the certified model belongs.
-The possible value should start with the prefix `FAM` and be followed by an alphanumeric character (e.g. `FAM123456`).
+The possible value contain only alphanumeric characters (e.g. `FAM123456`).
   - supportedClusters `optional(string)` - optional field describing the cluster IDs supported by the application.
 Supported cluster IDs are `0x0003`, `0x0004`, `0x0006`, `0x0062`, `0x0008`, and `0x0406`.
   - compliantPlatformUsed `optional(string)` - optional field describing the Certification ID of the compliant platform used with the product.
   - compliantPlatformVersion `optional(string)` - optional field describing the compliant platform version